You are hereServices / Museum Passes

 Old Sturbridge Village, the largest outdoor history museum in the Northeast, depicts a rural New England town of the 1830s.

 Yale University, 170 Whitney Avenue, New Haven, CT 06511

-Admits: Any 4 people for $5 off each admission (no age restriction).
+Admits: Any 4 people for $6 off each admission (no age restriction).
 One adult must accompany children under 16.
 Admission applies to Museum galleries only.
 Special exhibitions, events, and programs may require a fee.
-The Peabody Pass is not available in February.

 The Peabody Museum has more than 11 million specimens and artifacts in biology, paleontology, botany, geology, anthropology and scientific instruments.
 The Great Hall of Dinosaurs displays a dramatic collection of fossil skeletons.
 The cultures, beliefs and daily lives of peoples from around the world are exhibited in the Hall of Native American Cultures.